-Upon your next login to Office 365, you will be prompted to register for multi-factor authentication.
+Upon your next login to Microsoft 365, you will be prompted to register for multi-factor authentication.
 Follow the Register and set up MFA instructions for step-by-step instructions for registering.
 For additional information, please see our Multi-Factor Authentication FAQ.

 Multi-Factor Authentication FAQ